willardperalta/willardperalta.github.io/projects/project3.md

   - Drone
   - Adobe
   - Video
-summary: A Drone video of Maui that I shot and edited using the DJI Mavic Air and Adobe Premiere Pro.
+summary: A Drone video of Maui that I shot and edited in 4K using the DJI Mavic Air and Adobe Premiere Pro.
+I also used Adobe Media Encoder to create proxy files.
 ---

 <img class="ui medium right floated rounded image" src="../images/mavic-air.png">